cmpaulo/corona/README.md

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
+* You should element DRY principles to the rest of your life :smile: Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.-->
+You may also suggest changes by forking this repo and creating a pull request or opening an issue.A list of commonly used resources that I find helpful are listed in the acknowledgements.-->